programminghistorian/jekyll/en/lessons/gravity-model.md

 Notice that line 4 is the line that solves the equation for us, using the [glm.nb](https://stat.ethz.ch/R-manual/R-devel/library/MASS/html/glm.nb.html) function, which is short for "generalized linear model - negative binomial".
 This line requires a number of inputs:

 * our variables using the column headers as written in the .csv file, along with any logging that must be done to them (vagrants, log(population), log(distance), wheat, wages, wageTrajectory).
 If you were running a model with your own data, you would adjust these to reflect your column headers in your dataset.
-* where the code can find the data - in this case a variable we've defined in line 3 called "gravityModelData".
+* where the code can find the data - in this case a variable we've defined in line 3 called $$gravityModelData$$.
 * and instructions on what to do if a value is missing (na.action=na.exclude).

 The outputs of the calculation can be seen in Figure 9: